On transcendental meromorphic solutions of Hayman's equation: Introduction

 \section{Introduction}

 In the last several decades, the global properties such as the growth and value distribution of meromorphic solutions of ordinary differential equations (ODEs) have been extensively investigated in the framework of Nevanlinna theory (see~\cite{Laine1993} and references therein).
-Let $f(z)$ be a meromorphic function in the complex plane $\mathbb{C}$.
-Throughout this paper, we shall assume that the readers are familiar with the standard notation and fundamental results of Nevanlinna theory (see also~\cite{Hayman1964}) such as the \emph{characteristic function} $T(r,f)$, the \emph{proximity function} $m(r,f)$, the \emph{counting function} $N(r,f)$ and the \emph{order} $\sigma(f)$ etc. We also use the notation $\varsigma(f)$ to denote the \emph{hyper-order} of $f(z)$ which is defined as $\varsigma(f)=\limsup_{r\to\infty}(\log\log T(r,f)/\log r)$.
+Throughout this paper, a meromorphic function is a complex function meromorphic in the complex plane $\mathbb{C}$.
+We shall assume that the readers are familiar with the standard notation and basic results of Nevanlinna theory (see also~\cite{Hayman1964}) such as the \emph{characteristic function} $T(r,f)$, the \emph{proximity function} $m(r,f)$, the \emph{counting function} $N(r,f)$ and the \emph{order} $\sigma(f)$ etc. Also recall that the lemma on the logarithmic derivative states that $m(r,f'/f)=O(\log rT(r,f))$, where $r\to\infty$ outside an exceptional set $E$ of finite linear measure (i.e. $\int_{E}dt<\infty$).

 An important result due to Gol'dberg~\cite{Gol'dberg1956} states that all meromorphic solutions of the first order ODE: $\Omega(z,f,f')=0$, where $\Omega$ is polynomial in all of its arguments, are of finite order; see also~\cite[Chapter~11]{Laine1993}.
-A natural question is if there is an upper growth estimate for mermorphic solutions of a second order ODE:
+A natural question is if there is an upper growth estimate for meromorphic solutions of the second order ODE:

 where $\Omega$ is polynomial in all of its arguments.
 In~\cite{Bank1975}, Bank conjectured that the characteristic function $T(r,f)$ for meromorphic solutions of equation \eqref{SDODE} would satisfy $T(r,f)\leq O(\exp(r^c))$ as $r\to \infty$ for some constant $c\geq 0$.
-Bank \cite{Bank1975} himself proved that his conjecture is true with an additional assumption that $N(r,\mu,f)=O(\exp(r^c))$ as $r\to \infty$ for some constant $c\geq 0$ and two distinct values of $\mu\in \mathbb{C}\cup\{\infty\}$.
-Steinmetz \cite{Steinmetz1980} proved that Bank's conjecture is true in the case that \eqref{SDODE} is homogeneous with respect to $f$, $f'$ and $f''$.
+Bank~\cite{Bank1975} himself proved that his conjecture is true with an additional assumption that $N(r,\mu,f)=O(\exp(r^c))$ as $r\to \infty$ for some constant $c\geq 0$ and two distinct values of $\mu\in \mathbb{C}\cup\{\infty\}$.
+Steinmetz~\cite{Steinmetz1980} proved that Bank's conjecture is true in the special case that \eqref{SDODE} is homogeneous with respect to $f$, $f'$ and $f''$.
+Steinmetz actually proved that all meromorphic solutions of \eqref{SDODE} in this case take the form $f(z)=[g_1(z)/g_2(z)]e^{g_3(z)}$, where $g_j(z)$, $j=1,2,3$ are entire functions of finite order.
 In recent years, Bank's conjecture has been proved for some particular second order ODEs \cite{NgWu2019,Conte2015}.
 However, until now Bank's conjecture still remains open.